 Where to Go on a Hike

 Your bag is packed, your hiking shoes are on, and your body is energized.
 The last step is to choose exactly where to hike.
-We recommend one of these hiking trails near Black Hawk, CO.
+We recommend checking out the Maryland Mountain trail system.
 Follow these tips to help you narrow down your options:

 - Time: Decide how much time you want to spend on the trail, keeping in mind that the average hiker walks about 2 to 3 miles per hour.
 When estimating your timeframe, remember to add one hour for every 1,000 feet of elevation gain.

 - Distance: You can also gauge the length of your hike by distance alone.
 If you know you can comfortably walk a few miles around town, you should be able to do so on a mountain trail as well.
 Of course, you can always choose a short hike your first time around and go up from there.